davidlartey/Notes/markdown/posts/about.md

 I'm from <a href="http://en.wikipedia.org/wiki/Prampram" target="_blank" title="">Prampram</a>, <a href="http://en.wikipedia.org/wiki/Ghana" title="Ghana - Wikipedia, the free encyclopedia">Ghana</a>, but spent the first three-quarters of my life in <a href="https://en.wikipedia.org/wiki/Bonny,_Nigeria">Bonny</a>, <a href="https://en.wikipedia.org/wiki/Nigeria" target="_blank" title="Nigeria - Wikipedia, the free encyclopedia">Nigeria</a>.

-I belive in God and I'm learning to live like Jesus Christ.
+I believe in God and I'm learning to live like Jesus Christ.

 I am a minimalist at heart.